ltw-webdev-1/curriculum/week-03.md

     url: version-control-github

 notes:
-  - "Graphic Design alumni presentation on the impact of learning to code on their career"
+  - "Graphic Design alumni presentation on the career impact of learning to code"

 tasks:
   - title: "Keyboard Commander"